isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-split.md

 ---
 description: The Split transformation splits a string into a vector of substrings based upon a given delimiter character.
-seo-description: The Split transformation splits a string into a vector of substrings based upon a given delimiter character.
-seo-title: Split
 solution: Analytics
 title: Split
 topic: Data workbench